disnet/disnet.github.com/_posts/2012-1-3-updates-to-contracts.coffee.markdown

 modules are handled.

 Before this update we were handling module blame tracking by forcing the programmer to call `.use()` before a contracted value could be used.
-Calling that function did the work of figuring out who the server and client module were for blame.
+This did the work of figuring out who the server and client module.

 This was an awkward way to enforce a module pattern since not only do you have to write more code but it also means you have to know which values in a